What is a corporate hackathon?

 • Team continuity: ideally keep hackathon team involved, at least part-time

-• Documentation: transition from hackathon prototype to proper product documentation
+• Documentation: transition from hackathon prototype to proper PRD and product documentation - Ainna can generate this in 60 seconds

 The most inspiring hackathon award is a clear path to production.
-When employees see hackathon projects become real products, future participation and effort increase dramatically.
+When employees see hackathon projects become real MVPs, future participation and effort increase dramatically.

 • Direct outputs: number of ideas, actionable percentage, products launched, revenue generated